Criticism of Franklin D. Roosevelt: Criticism of Roosevelt as a "warmonger"

-As World War II began, Roosevelt was among those concerned at the growing strength of the Axis Powers and he found ways to help Great Britain, the Chinese Nationalists and later the Soviet Union in their struggle against them.
+As World War II began, Roosevelt was among those concerned at the growing strength of the Axis powers and he found ways to help Great Britain, the Chinese Nationalists and later the Soviet Union in their struggle against them.
 His program of Lend-Lease supplied military equipment to those powers despite the American government's official neutrality.
-This prompted several isolationist leaders, including air hero Charles Lindbergh, to criticize him as a warmonger who was trying to push America into war with Nazi Germany, Fascist Italy and Imperial Japan.
-This criticism was largely silenced in the public arena after the Japanese attack on Pearl Harbor, but some persisted in the belief that Roosevelt knew of the attack beforehand.
+That prompted several isolationist leaders, including air hero Charles Lindbergh, to criticize him as a warmonger who was trying to push America into war with Nazi Germany, Fascist Italy, and Imperial Japan.
+That criticism was largely silenced in the public arena after the Japanese attack on Pearl Harbor, but some persisted in the belief that Roosevelt knew of the attack beforehand.

+MI6 spy Colonel Charles Howard 'Dick' Ellis, posthumously quoted in Jesse Fink's 2023 biography of Ellis, The Eagle in the Mirror, says Roosevelt was forewarned of the attack on Pearl Harbor.
+Ellis was deputy of William Stephenson at British Security Co-ordination in New York.

+"Stephenson was convinced from the information that was reaching him that this attack was imminent, and through Jimmy Roosevelt, President Roosevelt's son, he passed this information to the President.
+Now whether the President at that time had other information which corroborated this... it's impossible to say."

 Criticism of Roosevelt as a "fascist"

 After 1945, the term "fascist" conjured up images of Nazi death camps, but in the 1930s it had a very different connotation, meaning the centralization of political power as in Benito Mussolini's Italy and of a "third way" between communism and capitalism.
 While most American businessmen thought Roosevelt was hostile to them, critics on the left said he was too friendly.
 Comparisons of American domestic programs to fascist economics are not necessarily pejorative as one of the motives behind the Interstate Highway System was that President Eisenhower was impressed by Adolf Hitler's autobahn system.
 Early in Roosevelt's first term, supporters and critics alike found similarities between the National Recovery Administration (NRA) and Italian corporatism.

 In 1935 and 1936, after Italy invaded Ethiopia and the Supreme Court struck down the NRA, contemporaries stopped comparing the NRA to Italian corporatism.
 Interest in the subject returned in 1973, when two prominent historians wrote articles on resemblances between the New Deal and fascist economics.
 According to James Q. Whitman, by the late 1980s it was "almost routine" for New Deal historians to identify similarities between the New Deal and fascist economic programs.